frankuit/zfs-arcstats-bash/README.md

 ===============
 Arcstats from zfs

-* REMOVED column showing disk-access as it was flawd..
+* ADDED updated column showing disk read access in percentage against the caches.
+  (only works if you have l2arc enabled).

 Various bash scripts and tools for ZFS on linux
 Tested on: